 Our web design team will push you to describe the ways in which you’re different than the other businesses in your field and then find a succinct way to showcase this on your site.

 Just like white space, images can make your website pages more appealing and easier to navigate.

 But be cautious when choosing images.
 While some stock photos might be able to demonstrate what your company does, these types of photos can seem bland.

 Hubspot talks about a case study done by a New York area moving company who swapped out stock imagery on its website with pictures of their actual movers and moving trucks.
 This switch caused their conversion rates to jump.

 But this can be a double-edged sword.
 You can’t just take any photos.
 Pictures that are poorly framed, boring or have washed out color will reflect badly on your brand.

 The bottom line here: When you have quality photos of your own, use them.
 They’ll be better than stock images.
 If not, stock photos provide a high quality alternative.
 Just don’t overdo it, and look for pictures that feel more real and relatable whenever possible.

 This is an argument we’ve made for countless companies over the years when helping them build their websites.
 We’d love to add your site to that list.
 Contact our Plymouth Meeting web design firm today to learn how we can build a great looking site that attracts your ideal customers.

 About Plymouth Meeting

 Are you looking to do a little shopping and have some fun?
 Stop by Plymouth Meeting and head on over to the Plymouth Meeting Mall.
 In addition to the wide variety of shops the mall has to offer, there are many dining options and entertainment venues.
 Do a little shopping, grab dinner at P.F.
-Chang’s, check out a movie and play games at Dave and Busters… all in one place.
-But, the mall is not the only thing this town has to offer.
+Chang’s, check out a movie and play games at Dave and Busters – all in one place.
+The mall is not the only thing this town has to offer.
 There are multiple parks for you to spend your time enjoying the outdoors.